 - 1. Alterations to drainage of natural areas are discouraged and where permitted under the Drainage Act, will respect ecological functions and their features. - 2.
-Surface and groundwater resources, feature, systems will be protected, and wherever possible improved or restored particularly in vulnerable areas, and development will be directed away from sensitive surface or ground water features.
+Surface groundwater and resources, feature, systems will be protected, and wherever possible improved or restored particularly in vulnerable areas, development and will he directed away from sensitive ground surface or water features.